Louis Armstrong New Orleans International Airport

-Both Uber and Lyft operate in San Antonio.
+Both Uber and Lyft service the area.

-Visa Waiver Program Changes
+Visa Waiver Program

 As of April 1, 2016, e-passports are required for those traveling under the VWP.
 These passports have a machine-readable zone on the biographic page, and a digital chip containing biometric information about the passport owner.
-Information
+Information.

 Electronic System for Travel Authorization